gzacharko/2D-Platformer-Game-Robo-Rescue/README.md

 ### How to Download and Play:
 - Click the green button that says "Code" and then click "Download ZIP".
 - Go into your computer's file explorer/manager.
-- Unzip the "Robo_Rescue.zip" folder.
+- Unzip the zip folder.
 - Go into the "Robo Rescue" folders.
 - Double-click on the "SeniorProject.exe" executable file.
 - Play!